SomeEngineer42/auto-dns/README.md

 ### Common Issues

 1. **"No DNS records configured"**
-   - Check your `config.toml` file syntax
+   - Check your `config.yaml` file syntax
    - Ensure the `records` array is not empty

 2. **"Failed to detect public IP"**